Nagarhole National Park: Tribal and native inhabitants

 The Jenu Kurubas, primary inhabitants of this forest area, are a tribe in Karnataka state and their traditional practices and rituals are slowly disappearing.
 The government is restricting their entry inside the National park and forest due to multiple factors including but not limited conservation efforts and bringing the community to the mainstream society.
 The Ministry of Home Affairs identified the Jenu Kuruba and the Koraga as tribal groups in Karnataka.
 The Jenu Kurubas are traditional food gatherers and honey collectors.
 In Kannada, the term 'Jenu' means 'honey' and the term 'kuruba' generally mean 'shepherd'.
 It is derived from the Kannada word 'kuri' which means 'sheep'.
 The term kuruba is also associated with non-shepherd communities.
 They speak a variant form of Kannada commonly known as Jenu-nudi within their family kin group, and Kannada with others.
 They use Kannada script.
 According to the Census of 1981, the population of Jenu Kuruba community is 34,747 out of which 17,867 are male and 16,880 are female.

 Relocation efforts

 In the last decade there has been enormous activity undertaken both by the Government and NGOs to relocate tribal people to the periphery of the forests.
 The relocation efforts are part of a larger focus to conserve the existing tiger population and elephant habitat, which were under serious threat due to change in lifestyles of the tribal residents within the forests.
 There has been much resistance to relocation efforts from the tribal groups.
 Many schools and houses have been built with basic amenities like lighting, hospitals and roads to support the relocated tribal population.

+In May 2025, 50 Jenu Kuruba families returned to Karadikallu Atturu Kolli village in Nagarhole Tiger Reserve, 40 years after they were evicted.

+In June 2025, Survival International reported that 250 forest guards, tiger force members and police had raided the village, tearing down seven forest shelters where women, children and older people were staying.